yongchiegui/DeepLive/README.md

 # DeepLive
-Pulls Tweets and translates them into English
+Fetches Tweets from select users and translates them into English using DeepL

 ## Architecture
 ![Architecture](./resources/Architecture.png)